Karma Karnak, Luxor, Egypt - Karma Club

 Itinerary

 Transfer on arrival (approx. 30 minutes) to your cruise ship.
-Today can be spent either at leisure or on optional excursions in Luxor, there is an optional excursion the Sound and Light Show at Karnak Temple
+The evening can be spent at leisure in the Lounge Bar or on optional excursions in Luxor.
+Optional excursion: Sound & Light Show at Karnak Temple.

 Overnight in Edfu